arg0s/arg0s.in/_posts/2014-04-11-what-we-learnt-from-a-failed-mvp.md

 ## What we did well

 * Capture our thought process and assumptions, laying out things that had to be true for us to succeed
-* Identied small batches that could be proven (or disproven) with minimum cost
+* Identied small batches that could be proven (or disproven) with minimum cost, rapidly built and iterated through the batches.
 * Stayed honest and objective, tracked metrics and cohorts well.

 ## What we could have done better